zhy2002/neutron/readme.md

 todo
 -----------------
-ui bug fix.

-1. node reference should use path (name1/name2/name3/.../nameN) instead of class, name pair.
-2. context menu
+1. context menu
-3. todo loading spinner
+2. todo loading spinner

 * Cancel (stop here or rollback) an event or a cycle from within a rule
 * performance tuning